-Q: What are the requirements to be a MVC?
+Q: What are the requirements to be a MVC Dancer?

-A: You must be 18 years of age.
-You must be a high school graduate as of June for the year you are auditioning.
+A: You must be a high school graduate as of June 2017.
 You must be a full time college student, mother/homemaker or employee.
 We understand that some students will not start their first semester of college until the fall of the upcoming season.

-Q: Do you consider being an MVC a full time job?
+Q: Do you consider being an MVC Dancer a full time job?

 A: No, this is a part-time job.
-Cheerleaders must also be a full-time college student, career women or mother/homemaker.
+In addition, many team members are also a full-time college student, career women or mother/homemaker.

 Q: Are there any age requirements?

 A: You must be 18 years of age by the Open Audition.
-Ages of cheerleaders have recently ranged from 18 – 34.
+The age of cheerleaders have recently ranged from 18 – 34.
 There is no “maximum” age limit.
 The average team member’s age is typically 24 years old.

 Q: Are there any height or weight requirements?

-A: No. We require that cheerleaders must be in good health, look well proportioned in dancewear and can meet the demands of the MVC uniform.
-There are no specific height or weight requirements.
+A: No. We require that cheerleaders must be in good health, look proportioned in costume and can meet the demands of the MVC uniform.
+There are no specific height or weight requirements for tryouts.

 Q: If I am currently a high school senior, but will not graduate until June of this year, can I still audition?

-A: Yes, if you meet the age requirements and will be attending college or working full time in the fall of 2013.
+A: Yes, if you meet the age requirements and will be attending college or working full time in the fall.

 Q: Are you required to have any cheer or dance experience to audition?

-A: No, it is not required, though most candidates typically have some performance experience.
+A: No, it is not required, though most dance candidates typically have some performance experience.

 Q: Will I keep the same audition number throughout the process?

-Q: Do I have to be 18 to attend the audition workshop or prep classes?
+Q: Do I have to be 18 to attend the audition prep classes?

-A: No. You must have a parent/guardian to sign your release/waiver, if you are under 16 years of age, although the workshop and classes will be closed to the public.
-Minimum age is 16 years of age for the workshop and prep classes.
+A: No. You must have a parent/guardian to sign your release/waiver, if you are under 18 years of age, although the prep classes will be closed to the public.
+Minimum age is 16 years of age for the prep classes.

 Q: How many people audition each year?

 A: The number of applicants varies from season to season.
 We usually host about 150 women at Open Auditions.
 Do not worry about numbers though!
 Be confident and go for it!
-We want to see YOU this year at tryouts!!
-Attending the prep classes and/or workshop will help you feel more confident!
+We want to see YOU this year at tryouts!
+Attending the prep classes will help you feel more confident!

 A: Don’t worry too much about your attire – just show up!
 But, if you want to plan ahead, you should know that required attire for training camp is a crop top and hot pants or trunks in Vikings colors.
 You could consider wearing this same option at Open Auditions.
 The Line Up, our official costume sponsor, offers form fitting specialized dance attire in Vikings colors and in many one of a kind options at their Eden Prairie showroom and at their online store - www.thelineup.net.
 Make an appointment today!
 Dance shoes and skin tone tights (non-shimmer) are suggested, but not required.
 Wear what makes you feel confident!
 It just needs to be form fitting.
 Any color attire is fine for Open Auditions.
 Come dressed to perform.
 There are no changing rooms available for use.
 Bring a warm up jacket/pants to wear in between audition segments to keep warm.

-Q: What should I bring with me to auditions?
+Q: What should I bring with me to Open Auditions?

 A: Bring a water bottle and a lunch/snack for the long day.
-You will also need a non-returnable recent photograph of yourself to be used for identification, a performing resume, the non-refundable application processing fee of $25 (cash or check made payable to Minnesota Vikings) and a photo ID.
+You will also need a non-returnable recent photograph of yourself to be used for identification, a dance/performance resume, the non-refundable application processing fee of $25 and a photo ID.
 You may wish to bring some personal items such as make-up and extra nylons – just in case.
 It could be, and hopefully will be, a long day for you!

 Q: Will you have any of the supplies for auditions at your workshop?

-A: Yes, we will have tights, earrings, tryout apparel and more for purchase during the tryout workshop.
+A: Yes.
+We will plan to have some minimal items available such as; tights, earrings, tryout apparel and more for purchase during the prep classes.
+First come, first serve.

 Q: If I do not advance to the final auditions or training camp will my application be kept on file?